fischeversenker/nestjs-test/blog-post.md

 # Nest.js
 Nest.js has surpassed `routing-controller`'s success (measured in GitHub stars) manyfold already and is still under heavy active development (`v6.2.0` shipped two days ago at the time of writing this).
 Like `routing-controller`, Nest.js is built on top of express.js but can also be setup to run with [fastify](https://www.fastify.io/) and other server frameworks.

-# What are we going to build?
+# What is this post about?
-In this project and blog post we are going to build a server that manages students [^1].
+In this project and blog post we are going to build a server that manages university students.

-After having setup a new Nest.js project we will teach our server to return students and in a second step we will teach it to also accept new students.
+We will setup a new Nest.js server, teach it to read students from an (external) source and to return these students.
+In a second step we will teach the server to accept new students that can be served later on.
+To finish off we will integrate the template engine `handlebars` to serve rendered HTML on specific requests.

 Sidenote: For the sake of brevity we won't cover database connections, though.
-All data will be held in memory.
+All data will be fetched once and then held in memory afterwards.

-[^1]: In case you're asking: I am currently working with a local university.
-That's where the inspiration comes from.

 # Create a new Nest.js project via the CLI
 Install the Nest.js CLI globally with `npm install -g @nestjs/cli` and get going with `nest new <project-name>`.
 If you have both `npm` and `yarn` installed the `nest new ...` command will let you choose between the available package managers for this project.
 This will create a folder `<project-name>` containing your "blank" (Hello World!)
 Nest.js application.